 That’s what rebelling against God, against the universe, against destiny really is – it’s a way of living.
 Not blindly following a religious dogma that artificially creates the illusion of meaning; not committing suicide when faced with the absurd of existence; not dressing a certain way, listening to certain genres of music, or eating babies; but waking up each day, being aware of every living minute of your life, forfeiting identity, false meaning, and hope, and being free in the present.
 Every day, in every now, trying.

 1 The terms religious and philosophical satanism is what I personally call these approaches, so they might differ from the Wikipedia definitions.
 Here: religious satanism entails occult practices, whilst philosophical satanism is used in relation to Camus’ rebellion against the absurdity of existence (spoiler alert).

 2 Excuse my hurling abuse, I needed to release my frustration in some way.
 I understand I shouldn’t do it and that I could offend somebody.5 I am a sinner.
 Keep scrolling.

 3 The term atheistic pantheism is what I personally call this notion, so it might differ from the Wikipedia definitions.
 It’s all about advanced definitions of God.
 Hella fun.

-4 If you want to learn more, check out this talk by the only and only Slavoj Žižek.
+4 If you want to learn more, check out this talk by the one and only Slavoj Žižek.

 5 A footnote to a footnote?
 How meta.
-Anyways, my abusive critique is of those ritual-enthusiasts who believe in the mystical falsehoods, rather than those followers of LaVey who consciously, somehow cynically, perform rituals to fill a human need for the esoteric.
+Anyways, my abusive critique is of those ritual-enthusiasts who believe in the mystical falsehoods, rather than those followers of LaVey who consciously, somehow cynically, perform rituals to satisfy the human need for the esoteric.
 Whatevs, don’t kill virgins or eat babies.
 On the whole, don’t hurt people.